Rez3rekt/image-quip/DEPLOYMENT.md

-# ImageQuip Production Deployment Guide
+# Chirped Production Deployment Guide

-This guide covers deploying ImageQuip to a production server with proper security, monitoring, and process management.
+This guide covers deploying Chirped to a production server with proper security, monitoring, and process management.

 ## 🚀 Quick Production Setup